Forest County Potawatomi Community

-The Forest County Potawatomi Community (Ksenyaniyek) is a federally recognized tribe of Potawatomi people with approximately 1,400 members as of 2010.
+The Forest County Potawatomi Community (Gsenyaniyêk or Ksenyaniyek) is a federally recognized tribe of Potawatomi people with approximately 1,400 members as of 2010.
 The community is based on the Forest County Potawatomi Indian Reservation, which consists of numerous non-contiguous plots of land in southern Forest County and northern Oconto County, Wisconsin, United States.
 The community also administers about 7 acre of off-reservation trust land in the city of Milwaukee.
 According to the U.S. Census Bureau, the reservation and off-reservation trust land together have a total area of 22.72 sqmi.
 The combined population of Forest County Potawatomi Community and Off-Reservation Trust Land was 594 in the 2020 census.
 The nation's administrative and cultural center are located about three miles east of Crandon, Wisconsin.

 Tribal ventures

 Casinos

 The Forest County Potawatomi run the Potawatomi Hotel & Casino in Milwaukee and the Potawatomi Bingo Northern Lights Casino in Carter, Wisconsin.